viet34tqc/notebook/interview.md

 - Trigger a render: there are two reasons for a component to render
   - Initial render: calling `ReactDOM.render` to render the root component.
 This is the initial render
-  - Re-render: the component's states has been update via event, etc...
+  - Re-render: the component's states has been updated via event, etc...
 - Render: React calls your components to figure out what should be on the screen.
   - During the initial render, React will create the DOM nodes.
   - During the re-render, React will compare the previous Virtual DOM with the current Virtual DOM side by side, line by line [https://www.youtube.com/watch?v=za2FZ8QCE18&ab_channel=FrontStart](https://www.youtube.com/watch?v=za2FZ8QCE18&ab_channel=FrontStart).
 It won't do anything with that information until the next phase, the commit phase.